emiarbol/galaxy_virologist_training/exercises/01_introduction_to_galaxy.md

 <img src="images/creatw_workflow_2.png" alt="creatw_workflow_2" width="700"/>

-Now your workflow has been created so go to the workflow manager, werwe you can se the list of all your workflows.
+Now your workflow has been created so go to the workflow manager, where you can se the list of all your workflows.

 <img src="images/workflow_manager.png" alt="workflow_manager" width="700"/>

-### Edit
+### Editing workflows
 Now we are going to have a look to the workflow we created:
 1. Select the name of the workflow **Create Crimea Congo Reference Genome**
 2. Select **Edit**